You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more.

 [53:47]

-This expression is also Genjo.
+This expression is also genjo.
 So I'm not sure the expression is a good enough translation.
-Maybe I said at that time, but Genjo is really important, you know, one of the key words of Dogen, so we need expressions somehow which doesn't convey the same power, I think.
+Maybe I said at that time, but genjo is really important. one of the key words of Dogen, so we need expression somehow which doesn't convey the same power, I think.
 Please.
-I apologize.
-I don't think I quite understand Genji.
+I don't think they quite understand Genjo.
 Okay.
-I know some words.
+I know it's the word.
 Okay.
-Genjo is part of the name of the very first school of Shobo Genzo, Genjo Koan.
+Genjo is a part of the name of the very first school of Shogo Genjo, Genjo Koan.

 [54:50]

-Actually, Dogen used this.
-The pronunciation is the same.
-Gen means appear, as above.
+Akutari Dogen used this arm.
+Pronunciation is the same.
+Gen means appear, as a verb.
 Appear.
-And as an adjective, this means present.
-And another possible meaning is real or true.
-Or actual.
-Maybe actual is better.
-And jō means to become.
-Or to accomplish or achievement.
-To complete.
-And this genjō is Dōgen's favorite expression
+Gen zero, yes.
+As an adjective, this means a present.
+Possible meaning is real or true.
+Or actual, maybe actual is better.
+And jo means to become.
+Or to accomplish or achievement, to complete.
+And this genjo is Dogen's favorite expression.

 [56:08]

 And the meaning, I think, is present becoming.
-You know, this means moment by moment things becoming something.
-As I think Buddha said in the Stanipata, becoming and disintegration, or disappear. this moment by moment becoming something and change to next stage.
-This kind of happening, the things happening at this moment, the actual reality of this moment, is Genjo.
-And Uchiyama Roshi kind of paraphrased this Genjo as present moment, becoming present moment.
+You know, this means moment by moment things becoming something, as I think Buddha said in the Stanipata, becoming and disintegration or disappear.
+This moment by moment becoming something and change to next stage.
+This kind of happening, the things happening at this moment, the actual reality of this moment, is genjo.
+And Uchimuroshi kind of paraphrased this genjo as present moment, becoming present moment.
 And koan, I think you know the word koan.

 [57:16]

-Right?
-So, an means a desk or the document that is placed on the desk.
-And also, this an means to think.
+Also, this an means to think.
 That is what we do at the desk.
-So, a desk or a document or a document is a kind of a production of our thinking.
-So, I basically have those three connotations.
-But this one, this side means handa, handa.
+So the desk or a document is a production of our thinking.
+So, basically have those three connotations.
+But this side means hand.
 And this side is the same as this, to place hand on something.
 And this means, this kanji is used as a part of amma, that means massage.
-You know, when we do massage, we place our hand on the place where the patient has a problem and try to heal or give a treatment.
+You know, when we do massage, we place our hand on the place where the patient has a problem. and try to heal or give a treatment.

 [60:41]

-And so this an has a connotation of do something to solve the problem, to make the situation better.
-So Dogen's, one of Dogen's disciples, who made the oldest commentary of Shobo Genzo, interpret this word, koan, with this kanji.
-And so, this koan, in this sense, this koan means a public work.
-The way public officers should work.
+And so this arm has a connotation of do something to solve the problem, to make the situation better.
+So Dogen's, one of Dogen's disciples, who made the oldest commentary of Shobo Genzo, interpret this word koan with this kanji.
+And so this koan, in this sense, this koan means a public work, the way public officers should work.
 Not, you know, public officers should work for the sake of the public, not for the sake of this individual person.
 So in that sense, this koan in Dogen's writing is not simply, that is one meaning, but this is not simply absolute truth or reality with absolute authority.

 [61:53]

 But this koan means something we have to do. using our body or hands to help others or to make the situation better.
-So in this case, this koan is also a function, work.
+So in this case, this koan is also a function work.
 So this is a manifestation of total reality or universal and eternal reality at this moment within time and space and function to be one with all beings.
-Okay?
-So, what Dogen is saying is, wherever the Buddhas and ancestors are, water is always there.
+Okay.
+So, what Hidogen is saying is, wherever the Buddhas and ancestors are, water is always there.

 [63:05]